ssenmosip/mosip-temp-documentation/Security-MOSIP-and-Partner-communication.md

 1. CIA triad:
 	Confidentiality:
-		- The communication should be confidential and no
+		- The communication should be confidential and no other parties should be able to eaves drop the communicated details Integrity
+                - The integrity of the communication should be maintained.
+Both MOSIP and Partners have to sign the request and response of the communication.

 2. Security in various levels: